What was the plan before you got attacked by a shark?

 What was your first thought when you realized you had lost your leg?

 I grew up in a family of sportsmen.
 My mother played tennis.
 My father did athletics.
 Many of my aunts played in the South African netball team.
 Sport was in our family.
 That was the legacy I wanted to carry on.
 As a child I always wanted to represent my country.
 More than anything else I wanted to wear green and gold.
 I had wanted to do lifesaving competitively, the same time I was playing semi-professional soccer.
 I was hoping to eventually go to trials and play professionally.
 When I found out that my leg was bitten off in the hospital, I just kept asking myself how I was going to play soccer again.
-How was I going to be a goal keeper with one leg?
+How was I going to be a goalkeeper with one leg?
 These dreams just kind of flew away from my mind.
 I didn’t think it was possible to ever wear green and gold.
 At the time I was one of South Africa’s top beach sprinting champions in life saving.
 Natalie du Toit who is a multiple medalist, Paralympics champion came to visit me.
 We have been friends for years, before we both even lost our legs.
 She is the one who said to me “You are a lifeguard, you have a swimming background, why don’t you turn that into something”.
 Next thing I knew I was in the pool, breaking South African records in butterfly, setting new all Africa records and eventually on my way to targeting world championships.
 Everyone asks if the highlight for me was getting my medal at the Paralympic games.
-It was amazing but what was really a big moment for me was when I opened up my first uniform box.
+It was amazing but what was really a big moment for me was when I opened up my first box with my first uniform in it.
 I will never forget that day, it was in Johannesburg, I had made the South Africa team to go to the Beijing games in 2008.
 We each got given this box.
 I remember sitting by myself in this park with my box.
 When I opened it, I just saw the South African logo with the flag and the Paralympic symbol and I just burst into tears.
 My life never ended with the shark attack.
 I got a medal in London 2016, I mean 2012.

 Are you Predicting the future?